-FILM 260.
-African American CinemaArts and Humanities1 courseReading African American cinema as a pivotal archive in African American cultural production, this course explores the diverse black aesthetic traditions that African American film has and continues to develop, explore, and shape.
+Reading African American cinema as a pivotal archive in African American cultural production, this course explores the diverse black aesthetic traditions that African American film has and continues to develop, explore, and shape.
 Specifically, the course will track how films produced, written, and/or directed by African Americans are situated in larger debates about the politics of race and representation.